faasm/faasm/docs/threads.md

 | `void pthread_exit(...)` | Exit the current thread |
 | `void pthread_attr_XXX` | All attr-related calls |

+## Migrating threads across hosts

+Faasm handles migration across hosts using [proto-functions](proto_faaslets.md), which duplicate a function's state on another host.
+This means that the memory a thread sees on its new host is the same as on the original, however, writes obviously don't persist.

+## Shared data

+The main challenge in distributing threads in a serverless context is handling writes on shared data.
+These must be handled with using Faasm's [shared state](state.md) which, with minimal changes, lets the code work normally.

+An example of a distributed threaded application can be found [in the examples](../func/demo/threads_dist.cpp).

 ## WIP

 _This is a work in progress, more docs to come._